 “Scientific Russia” (2018) in the article “Nizhny Novgorod physicists have understood the reason for the excessive absorption of energy by water vapor reports that” Water vapor strongly absorbs electromagnetic waves in the range from radio to ultraviolet.
 This makes it the main greenhouse gas of the atmosphere, and therefore a factor that has a significant impact on the Earth’s climate.”

-Despite the large number of publications in our country and abroad, no official document refers to water vapor as a greenhouse gas.
+Despite a large number of publications in our country and abroad, no official document refers to water vapor as a greenhouse gas.

 According to the authors of this article, when developing new power plants and boiler units and modernizing existing power plants, it is necessary to use the condensation of water vapor from flue gases, which will both increase the fuel heat utilization factor (KITT) and reduce greenhouse gas emissions into the atmosphere.